Global Affirm Integration Guide

 Transactions API

-The global integration utilizes Affirm’s Transaction API.
+The global integration uses Affirm’s Transaction API.

 • country-code